Shopify/cli/packages/cli/README.md

 ```
 USAGE
   $ shopify app versions list [FILE] [--no-color] [--verbose] [--path <value>] [--client-id <value> | -c <value>]
+    [--json]

 FLAGS
   -c, --config=<value>  The name of the app configuration.
   --client-id=<value>   The Client ID to fetch versions for.
+  --json                Output the versions list as JSON.
   --no-color            Disable color output.
   --path=<value>        [default: .]
 The path to your app directory.
   --verbose             Increase the verbosity of the logs.